 - It requires a level of leadership commitment that most leaders have not experienced.

 - It takes a longer-term commitment than most of organizations are used to.

 - It’s high risk (although no higher than continuing to operate under the status quo!)

-Fortunately, at Idea Pathway, we have led multiple organizations through transformative change.
+Fortunately, at Idea Pathway and the Transformation Collaborative™ we have led multiple organizations through transformative change.
 We are able to support institutions who are up to the very hard work of reinvention using a proven process.
 For a select few who have the resources and exclusivity, transformation is a choice.
 For most, it is required in order to survive through the current challenges and thrive into the next normal.
 If you’d like to learn more about the state of your own institution, please fill out the form here and we’ll get back to you soon!
-Alternatively, you can email us at email@example.com or call 719-344-8195.
+Alternatively, you can email us at firstname.lastname@example.org or call 719-344-8195.